 How your plan assigns capacity

-As you assign issues to teams and sprints, your plan tracks the total amount of assigned work per iteration to help you make a viable plan of attack for your teams.
-It takes the estimation values (in story points or in hours/days) and subtracts it from the total capacity of your iteration.
-Learn how to change the capacity of your iterations
+As you assign estimated issues to a team’s sprints, your plan subtracts the estimation values from the total capacity of the iteration.
+Find out how to change the capacity of your iterations.

 How your plan distributes capacity